 The weather guide for Bali shows long term weather averages processed from data supplied by CRU (University of East Anglia) & today's weather forecast provided by MeteoBlue.
 Find out more about our data sources.

 Which is the hottest month in Bali?

 The hottest time of year in Denpasar, Bali is normally April.
 Expect maximum daytime temperatures to reach 31°C with very high heat and humidity.

-January is usually the wettest month in Denpasar, Bali with 328mm on average.
-In January there are normally 20 days with some rain.
+In terms of rainfall, January is usually the wettest month in Denpasar, Bali with 328mm on average.
+There are normally 20 days in January with some rain.

 When is it sunniest in Bali?

 The sunniest time of year in Denpasar, Bali is normally July with bright sunshine on average for 85% of daylight hours; that's 10 hours of sunshine per day.

 The sea is usually at its warmest in Denpasar, Bali in February when the water temperature reaches 29°C.

 Metric (°C / mm) | Imperial (°F / inches)